alinatroglio/Minimal-RAG/README.md

 #### 1. Ingest a document

-Endpoint: POST /ingest
+Endpoint: `POST /ingest`

-Upload a small UTF-8 text file.
+Upload a text file.
 The server will split, embed, and store it.

 #### 2. Ask a question

-Endpoint: POST /query
+Endpoint: `POST /query`

 ## Design Choices
 - Chroma is simple, lightweight vector DB with persistence.
 Easy to use for minimal RAG without managing external services.